4 min read

 While mining companies have historically been resistant to sharing export terminal space with one another, this trend has been shifting as they begin to embrace the idea of collaboration.
 Although it’s rare to see third-party cargo introduced into an existing mining operation’s logistics chain, companies have begun to share mineral export facilities more frequently.
 In some cases, these facilities are being built under joint venture (JV) arrangements between mining companies, while others are independently operated by a third party.

 Regardless of the ownership structure, these shared facilities allow producers to pool their resources to reduce investment costs, while giving them options to blend their concentrates to better meet market needs.
-Consider, for example, Terminal Portuario Paracas (TPP) in Peru, where Ausenco designed a new concentrate storage and blending facility that multiple producers in the region will utilize before their cargo is loaded to ships at the Port of Pisco.
-To further optimize shared resources in the region, Ausenco included the use of this same facility in the concentrate logistics plans for the new Mina Justa mine we’re currently completing construction of for our client Marcobre.
+Consider, for example, Terminal Portuario Paracas (TPP) in Peru, where Ausenco designed a new concentrate storage and blending facility that multiple producers in the region will utilise before their cargo is loaded to ships at the Port of Pisco.
+While this has yet to be constructed, it will provide flexibility to the mines in the region to move product to market.

 If you’re looking for a way to reduce the cost of your overall logistics solutions, we can help.
 Leveraging years of experience developing studies to test the viability of logistics solutions using existing infrastructure, we have developed an innovative approach to make brownfield sites viable.

-First developed in Australia, containerized bulk handling allows concentrate (or other product) to be sealed in a specialized container until it’s ready to be loaded onto a ship.
+First developed in Australia, containerised bulk handling (CBH) allows concentrate (or other product) to be sealed in a specialised container until it’s ready to be loaded onto a ship.
 This allows the product to be temporarily stored without the need for a bulk storage facility at the transfer location or the export terminal site.
 The system also allows for bi-modal transportation with both container trucks and trains, without dust, spillage, or contamination issues.
 Standard container handling equipment can be used to move the product and store it at port, while vessels can be loaded over an existing container dock or a general cargo dock using shore-based cranes.
 Once in place, a speciality rotating spreader unit opens and closes the system’s lid, allowing cargo to be dumped directly into the ship’s hold with minimal dust.
 Ausenco has been a strong proponent of using this system for mining projects in the Americas.
-It is growing in popularity in South America, and most notably is currently being used at Puerto Angamos in Chile, where nearly one million tonnes of concentrate is loaded to ship this way each year.
+It is growing in popularity in South America, and is currently being used extensively at several terminal facilities along the coast of Chile, where millions of tonnes of concentrate are loaded to ship this way each year.
+At the Port of Vancouver in Canada, a CBH system was recently implemented at DPW Fraser Surrey to export concentrate from the New Afton mine.

 Our experience

 With over 90 years of industry experience, we have supported more than 500 bulk cargo operations and designed 80% of all slurry pipelines worldwide.
-Drawing on our extensive in-house technical expertise, we do more than provide unbiased opinions on how best to move your product from Mine to Market.
-We also deliver fully integrated transportation logistics systems that are fit for purpose and work holistically with both upstream production facilities and the downstream distribution network.
+Drawing on our extensive in-house technical expertise, we do more than provide unbiased opinions on how best to move your product from mine to market.
+We also deliver fully integrated fit-for-purpose transportation logistics systems that work holistically with both upstream production facilities and the downstream distribution network.

 Looking for support on your next project?
-Our team of experts are ready to help, reach out to Silvia Bermudez to learn more.
+Our team of experts are ready to help, reach out to Silvia Bermudez and Harpreet Natt to learn more.